 Director of the Miss Urbana Scholarship Program

 Sonia is a proud Alumni of the University of Maryland College Park and Georgetown University.
 Over the past 20 years, Sonia has held various positions with non-profit associations and government organizations focusing on youth development and character building programs for young people in our nation.
-She has worked for the Department of Juvenile Justice, the State’s Attorney’s Office in Prince George’s County and the National Recreation and Parks Association.
+She has worked for the Department of Juvenile Justice, the State’s Attorney’s Office in Prince George’s County, The M-NCPPC, and the National Recreation and Parks Association.

 As a graduate student looking for scholarship opportunities, she competed and won the title of Miss Maryland 2000 and participated in the nationally televised program, Miss America.
 Now as a mother, Sonia understands the need for programs that positively influence and build confidence in girls.
 This guided Sonia to volunteer for the Distinguished Young Women of Frederick County as the Life Skills Coordinator.
-She founded the Miss Maryland Sorority and is an active member of the Miss America Alumni Association.
+She founded the Miss Maryland Sorority and is an active member of the Miss America State Title Association.
 She also volunteers with the Miss America Organization as the current Director of a local preliminary program, The Miss Urbana Scholarship Program.